MartianColonist/Cthulhu/docs/content/introduction.rst

 * Automatic downloading and formatting of line lists from an online databases.
 * Support for ExoMol, HITRAN, HITEMP, and VALD line lists.
-* Package grids of cross sections as a function of temperature and pressure into a HDF5 database to integrate with your favourite radiative transfer code.
+* Package grids of cross sections as a function of temperature and pressure into a HDF5 database to integrate with your favorite radiative transfer code.

 User-Friendly
 """""""""""""